perone/Pyevolve/docs/source/intro.rst

       too much optimizations, you can use Cython to create your own C/C++ extensions; the best approach is to use Cython to build your :term:`Evaluation function`, which is usually the most consuming part of Genetic Algorithms.

+   **PyPy**
+      PyPy is the current holy grail of for improving performance of pure-Python modules like Pyevolve.
+Benchmarks has shown that PyPy is currently the most indicated alternative for speeding up your Genetic Algorithm, if you're only using pure-Python modules in your application, you definitively should use PyPy.

 .. seealso::